seontechnologies/playwright-utils/README.md

 - **Fixture pattern**: all utilities can be consumed as fixtures to provide maximum flexibility.
 - **Functional core, fixture shell**: utilities can be used both directly and as fixtures.
 - **Decoupled logging and reporting**: logging is built to integrate cleanly into Playwright reports.
-- **Composable auth sessions**: auth session utilities can handle complex multi-role auth in a reusable way.
+- **Composable auth sessions**: auth session utilities can handle complex multi-user auth in a reusable way.
 - **Test-focused network interception**: network interception is designed for real-world test needs, not just simple mocking.
 - **Typed API request utility**: apiRequest provides a reusable, typed client for API tests and Playwright request fixture usage.